insightsengineering/scribe/docs/benchmark.md

 packages.
 Examples: “dplyr” with “tibble”, “rlang”, “vctrs” or “devtools” with “cli”, “pkgdown”, “rcmdcheck”, “remotes”, “roxygen2”.

-If there is a Highly Dependent Package then there should be Strongly Connected Packages.
+If there is a Highly Dependent Package in the group, then, in fact, we are dealing with Strongly Connected Packages.

 The topological sorting algorithm considers Strongly Connected Packages to parallelize effectively.
 This is not always the case, as some